 Poetry is a sword of lightning, ever unsheathed, which consumes the scabbard that would contain it.
 Percy Bysshe Shelley consumelightningpoetry Change image and share on social

-Music, when soft voices die Vibrates in the memory.
-Percy Bysshe Shelley diememorymusic Change image and share on social
+Poets are the unacknowledged legislators of the world.
+Percy Bysshe Shelley legislatorpoetunacknowledged Change image and share on social

 When a thing is said to be not worth refuting you may be sure that either it is flagrantly stupid - in which case all comment is superfluous - or it is something formidable, the very crux of the problem.
 Percy Bysshe Shelley casecommentcrux share on social